What language is used in Kipina?

 In the summer months all of our activities are indoor.
 In the winter months we spend a great deal of our time outside playing, treasure hunting, building eco gardens, sand and water, swinging, sliding, climbing, etc.

 All of our staff are trained in Pediatric First Aid and Fire Safety.
 We also have a full time nurse on staff and a contract with a doctor’s office on call.
 We have sufficient staff in each class to ensure that children are well attended to.
 We have adhered to all of the fire safety requirements.
 Fire doors are located throughout the nurseries.
 We also have CCTV cameras.
-Our furniture is child proofed and made by children’s nursery manufacturers.
+Our furniture is child proofed and made by children’s preschool manufacturers.
 All of our floors have 12mm of rubber underlay.
 The edges of every wall and corner inside and outside is covered with protective matting.
 Our gates inside and outside are also adult proof so children cannot open and close them.
-Our outside gate has an access card security access and camera so we can see who is entering the nursery.
+Our outside gate has an access card security access and camera so we can see who is entering the preschool.

 It depends on the nature of the accident, but we have all of the measures in place to ensure that children are as safe as possible and minimize any risk of an accident.
 We have a full time nurse who will observe the child and a doctor on call who can come at any time if required.